orientechnologies/orientdb-docs/ee/Neo4j-Importer.md

 ---
 search:
-   keywords: ['Studio', 'neo4j', 'enterprise']
+  keywords: ["Studio", "neo4j", "enterprise"]
 ---

 > Only users with grant `server.importers` can see this section

 # Neo4j to OrientDB Importer